asvetliakov/Huject/Readme.md

     }
 }
 ```
-Here the service1 and service2 are wired by constructor injection and service3 and service4 are wired by property injection.
-You must have a public property to do property autowiring.
+Here the service1 and service2 are being resolved by constructor injection and service3 and service4 are resolved by property injection.
+You must have a public property to do property injection.
 The @Inject(FactoryMethod) syntax is used to override factory method for inject property.
 These objects will be equal:
 ```typescript
 @Inject(FactoryMethod.SINGLETON)